Faculty Leave Procedures

 Here is additional important information on Sabbatical Leave's effect on pay and benefits, and medical plan benefits when living away from home.

 Research Leaves Paid by ERSO

 Please note the ERSO pay periods for Research Leaves were brought into line with the regular faculty salary pay periods as of 2010-11.
 Your salary as an EECS professor is paid over 12 months (July 1 to June 30 for each academic year), and funds housed in ERSO which are used to pay for a Research Leave will also be paid out over 12 months (July 1 to June 30).
 The change was made by ERSO to ensure your full UC Retirement System service credit for each academic year, even if Research Leave comprises part of that year.

 Leave Without Pay

 Going on Industrial Leave or other forms of leave can involve a Leave Without Pay from your faculty appointment.
 If your faculty appointment level drops below 50%, you can lose your UC benefits.
 At any level, Leave Without Pay reduces your retirement service credit accrual.
-If you are considering a period of Leave Without Pay status, see Debra Zaller (381 Soda; 3-6618) or Jean Richter (223 Cory; 3-8208).
+If you are considering a period of Leave Without Pay status, contact Debra Zaller at zaller@eecs or Jean Richter at richter@eecs (223 Cory; 3-8208).
 Also, review the UC Benefits Leave Without Pay Checklist (pdf).